corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 * Flows for BNO to notify BN members about CorDapp version revocations.
 If a version of CorDapp was revoked, BN members are expected to manually update their nodes with the latest not-revoked version ASAP.
 * Flows for BNO to collect reports from BN members about CorDapp versions installed on their nodes.
 Only versions of CorDapps related to this Business Network should be reported.
 CDS will rely on the information provided in CorDapp `MANIFEST` file.
 * Flows for BN members to manually request a list of revoked CorDapp versions from BNO.
+* Flows to optionally notify member in the case if not latest / revoked version of CorDapp is installed on their node.

 Under the hood, the CorDapp will be calling `cds-lib` for all Maven-related interactions.

+`cds-cordapp` will be relying on manually scanning CorDapp MANIFEST files until a better API is available.

 ##### Using cds-lib as a standalone